gsferreira/gsferreira.github.com/src/archive/2018/06/versioning-net-core-applications-using-cake/index.md

 Now that our build script is completed, go ahead and run your Cake bootstrapper (_build.ps1_ or _build.sh_) and you will see that the compiled DLLs from all the projects have the version incremented.

-You can use the _Directory.build.props_ to customize other project properties, not only for versioning.
+You can use the _Directory.Build.props_ to customize other project properties, not only for versioning.

 Go ahead and give it a try.